 |Sonos Arc||Power cable, HDMI cable, optical audio adapter|

-The supplied accessories are the same for the Sonos Arc and Beam.
+The supplied accessories are the same for the Sonos Arc, Beam and Beam (Gen 2).

-You will get a power cable for connecting to your mains power supply – plus an HDMI cable and the optical audio adapter.
+You will get a power cable for connecting to your mains power supply – plus an HDMI cable and an optical audio adapter.

-Therefore, you should have all the cables that you need supplied with the unit.
+Therefore, everything you need to get going is supplied with the unit.

 |Sonos Arc (W x H x D)||45 x 3.4 x 4.5 in (1141.7 x 87 115.7 mm)|

-The Arc is larger than the Beam.
-It is much wider, taller, and deeper.
+The Arc is larger than the Beam and is much wider, taller, and deeper.

 It would be best if you thought about this when you consider where you will install the soundbar.